Sir-Lancaster/CupidCode/Documentation/User_Manual/user_manual.md

 **Understanding Gig Categories:**

-The Find Gig page (Active Gigs page) is divided into two sections: Active and Available.
+The Active Gigs page is divided into two sections: Active and Available.

 #### Active Gigs Section